bzhangGo/zero/README.md

-The [usage](https://github.com/bzhangGo/zero/tree/master/docs/usage) of this codebase is consistent with the master version of [zero](https://github.com/bzhangGo/zero), without any specific requirement on data preprocessing.
+The [usage](https://github.com/bzhangGo/zero/tree/master/docs/usage) of this codebase is consistent with the master version of [zero](https://github.com/bzhangGo/zero), without any specific requirement for data preprocessing.
 Below offers an example for training on WMT14 EnDe (more information about the basic usage is given [here](https://github.com/bzhangGo/zero/tree/master/docs/usage)):

 * Training example script